ben-and-yahel/path_finder/README.md

 **activate:**
 to activate hit any button on your keyboard.

-# The algorithm
+# The algorithms

-A algorithm* - The A* path finder algorithm looks at the start and the end point and see what is the way betwen the two point.
-It doing so by calculating 3 values: G cost: The distance between a point to the start point H cost: The distance between a point to the end point F cost: The sum of G cost and H cost then the algorithm expand the start point to it's neighbores and follow the path with the lowest F cost.
+**A* algorithm** - The A* path finder algorithm looks at the start and the end point and see what is the way betwen the two point.
+It doing so by calculating 3 values:
+**G cost:** The distance between a point to the start point **H cost:** The distance between a point to the end point **F cost:** The sum of G cost and H cost then the algorithm expand the start point to it's neighbores and follow the path with the lowest F cost.

 In our code the paths that the algorithm checks are stored by an array of linked lists when every list is a diffrent path.